Jacques Pépin preps book, TV series ahead of 80th birthday

 Q: What still inspires you in the kitchen?

 A: The market inspires me.
 Also the garden, certainly right now with all the herbs.
-Even travelling.
+Even traveling.
 My imagination, too.

 Q: How has living in America helped transform you as a chef?